anandhij/MagentoTests/README.md

 This automation project has been developed using C#, Selenium WebDriver and SpecFlow (BDD).

+The IDE of choice is JetBrains Rider.
+The browser used for testing is Google Chrome.So it is also a prerequisite to run the tests.

 The test case is detailed in the BizCover assessment document.

-The IDE of choice is JetBrains Rider.
+_Precondition:_
+Prior to running the tests, please make sure the shopping cart is empty for the given user.
+Otherwise test will fail, because the requirement of the test case is to buy 2 men's jackets and 1 men's pant.

 _To run the automated test scenario:_
 1) Checkout the project from Github